dimon-ua/PFDA/README.md

 - `assignment05-population.ipynb` — Population data exploration and visualizations.
 - `assignment_6_Weather.ipynb` — Weather dataset analysis (time series / plots).

-> If any file names or descriptions above are inaccurate, I can open each file and extract a short summary to replace these placeholders.

 ## Prerequisites